 * In the meantime, the US Army was working on their own aerial torpedo, with the project directed by Charles F. Kettering.
 Kettering had invented the automobile self-starter, and would become the first head of the General Motors Research Laboratory.
 Today his name is associated with the Sloan-Kettering Cancer Research Institute in New York.

 After observing tests of the Sperry autopiloted aircraft in late 1917, Kettering was enthusiastic enough to agree to develop an aerial torpedo.
 Kettering felt the Sperry system was too complicated and wanted to build something cheaper and simpler.
 Orville Wright contributed his expertise to the development of the airframe for the Kettering aerial torpedo.
-Another engineering team designed the motor, a 30 kW (40 HP) air-cooled V4, which ultimately was to cost only $40 USD.
+Another engineering team designed the powerplant, a 30 kW (40 HP) air-cooled V4, which ultimately was to cost only $40 USD.
 A third team designed a cheap, portable launch system, consisting of a four-wheeled cradle riding on rails.
 Unfortunately, Kettering was unable to build a workable autopilot and had to call on Elmer Sperry for help.
 Sperry graciously lent his assistance.

 The resulting Kettering weapon actually looked like a torpedo, fitted with dihedral biplane wings.
 The first tests began in September 1918, with the first full scale flight on 2 October, when it was given the name "Bug".
 The test was not a success, however.
 The Bug began flying in higher and higher circles until it ran out of fuel and fell to earth.